 One of its services is preventative mediation, advising on grievance procedures and structural change.
-The WRC has also published codes of practice including Grievance and Disciplinary Procedures and Procedures for addressing Bullying in the Workplace.
-You can read more in this list of frequently asked questions about the Advisory Service.
+The WRC has also published codes of practice including Grievance and Disciplinary Procedures, Procedures for addressing Bullying in the Workplace, and the new Code of Practice on the Right to Disconnect (pdf).

-A WRC Industrial Relations Officer of the Commission acts as chairperson during meetings to negotiate an agreement.
+A WRC Industrial Relations Officer acts as chairperson during meetings to negotiate an agreement.
 The majority of the cases referred to conciliation are settled.
-If no agreement is reached then, if the parties wish, the dispute may be referred to the Labour Court.
+If no agreement is reached, the parties can refer the dispute to the Labour Court.

 If you have made a complaint about your employment rights and you have agreed to participate in mediation you may be offered the Early Resolution Service (ERS) which is part of the Mediation Service.
 The ERS contacts the parties to the dispute by phone with the aim of mediating a resolution.
-If the dispute is not resolved by the service, your complaint will be sent without any delay to the adjudication service.
+If the dispute is not resolved by the service, your complaint will be sent to the adjudication service.

-Internal workplace issues: The Workplace Mediation Service aims to resolve workplace disputes and disagreements, particularly between individuals or small groups.
-This confidential service, which is provided by officers of the WRC Conciliation and Advisory Services, gives employees and employers who are in dispute with each other an opportunity to work with a mediator to find a mutually agreed solution to problems, such as breakdown in a working relationship or issues arising from a grievance and disciplinary procedure.
+The Workplace Mediation Service aims to resolve workplace disputes and disagreements, particularly between individuals or small groups.The service is provided by officers of the WRC Conciliation and Advisory Services.
+This is a confidential service, which gives employees and employers who are in dispute an opportunity to work with a mediator to find a mutually agreed solution.
+Problems referred to this service include breakdown in a working relationship or issues arising from a grievance and disciplinary procedure.

-The Adjudication Service (formerly the Rights Commissioner Service) investigates disputes, grievances and claims that individuals or small groups of workers make under the employment legislation listed in Schedule 5 of the Workplace Relations Act.
-Adjudicators are independent in the performance of their duties and have a wide range of functions under this employment legislation.
+The Adjudication Service investigates disputes, grievances and claims that individuals or small groups of workers make under the employment legislation listed in Schedule 5 of the Workplace Relations Act.
+Adjudicators are independent in their decision making and have a wide range of functions under this employment legislation.

 Information on rights and entitlements under employment legislation is provided by WRC Information and Customer Service.

-Mediation: You can apply for mediation using the online mediation referral form available on workplacerelations.ie.
+Mediation: You can apply for mediation using the WRC online mediation referral form.